alinnert/mana/README.md

 </div>
 ~~~

 Controllers are applied via class names with the format `@{controller}`.
+The `slide-in-menu` class could be a style class used by your CSS.

 Attributes with the format `data-{controller}.{property}` are called "properties".
 They can pass additional information to your controller.
 It's like a function argument, where the controller is your function.

 Attributes with the format `data-{controller}.{property}:{data map item}` ‒ called "data map properties" ‒ are technically the same, but multiple key value pairs can be grouped together.
 They are like passing an array to a function.

+In this example you tell the controller which CSS class to set while the menu is open.

 Class names with the format `@{controller}.{target}` signalize a target.
 A target makes it easy to select an element in association with a controller.
 A target needs to be inside the root element of that controller it belongs to.
 Otherwise Mana doesn't know which target belongs to which controller element.
+(Use "named controllers" to break this rule.
+See "Planned features" below.)

 Now you can add logic to your controller: